2nd semester: Monday evening (Min. No. 8)

 1. describe key debates about sustainability and economic development

-2. critically evaluate arguments examined in the unit
+2. critically evaluate arguments around sustainability and social equity examined in the unit

-3. demonstrate understanding of the moral principles involved in economic activity and the environment
+3. demonstrate understanding of the moral principles in economic activity and the environment

 4. discuss the moral dimensions of these issues and their consequences

-6. Level 3 critically evaluate major moral aspects in current economic and environmental issues.
+6. critically evaluate major moral aspects in current economic and environmental issues

-Finn, Daniel K., ed.
+Finn, D. K., ed.
 The True Wealth of Nations: Catholic Social Thought and Economic Life.
-Oxford: Oxford University Press, 2010.
+Oxford: OUP, 2010.

-Francis (Pope), Laudato Si: On the Care of Our Common Home, 2015, various editions.
+Francis.
+Laudato Si: On the Care of Our Common Home.
+2015. (various editions)